Air seal whole-house fans to minimize air leakage.

 A whole house fan is a fan installed in the ceiling to help quickly cool the house by drawing air into the house through open windows on summer mornings and evenings when the outside temperature is lower than the indoor temperature.
 The fan pulls hot air out of the house and dumps it into the vented attic, or the fan can be ducted to vent directly outdoors.
 The whole house fan can provide an economical alternative to air conditioning in dry climates with large day-night temperature swings; however, a whole-house fan requires active homeowner participation to turn the fan on and off and to open windows while it is in operation.
 If windows are not opened during operation, cool air won’t be drawn in and the home can quickly become depressurized, which could backdraft any non-direct-vented combustion appliances.

 The fan should be located on a horizontal ceiling at or near the center of the house, for example at the top of the stairs in a two-story house.
-For example, in a multi-story house, it can be installed at the second floor ceiling near the stairway or at an indoor balcony.
 When necessary, some fan models can be installed vertically in exterior walls or attic knee walls.

 During the winter months (and in summer when air conditioning is used), a whole house fan represents a potential energy loss because it is essentially a large, uninsulated hole in the ceiling.
 Whole house fans with insulated motorized dampers are available; these dampers act as a two-piece insulating cover that opens up into the attic when the fan is in operation and close when the fan is turned off.
 If the fan does not come with an insulated motorized damper/cover, an insulated cover should be purchased or constructed for it.
 The cover will have to be removed by the owner during seasons when the fan is in use, so the design should be constructed so that it can be opened and closed from inside the house without accessing the attic.
 Alternatively, an insulated cover can be constructed that installs on the house side of the fan.